Matilija Poppy & The Mendocino Art Center

 It’s not so different today.

 Once again the artist community has come together to donate to the Mendocino Art Center.
 With a vision to complete a jewel representing the grounds of Mendocino the “Poppy Project” bloomed.
-The matilija poppy is a regular on campus.
-Plants standing 4-5 feet tall with flowers a good 5 inches in diameter have inspired artist visiting time and time again.
+The Matilija poppy is a regular on campus.
+Plants standing 4-5 feet tall with flowers a good 5 inches in diameter have inspired artists visiting time and time again.

-In the late summer of 2015 over a morning breakfast, board member John Cornacchia, jewelry studio director Nancy Gardner, jewelry artist Tom Herman decided they also had an idea to celebrate life, in the center for the arts.
+In the late summer of 2015 over morning breakfast, board member John Cornacchia, jewelry studio director Nancy Gardner, jewelry artist Tom Herman decided they also had an idea to celebrate life, in the center for the arts.

-With the help of fellow artist coming together, in a stormy Jan of 2017, Ethan Herman, Diana Casaba, Nancy Gardner, Bob Weinstock, and John Cornacchia, lent hands to help Tom and Patsy to create this beautiful jewel of 18k gold and fine enamels.
-Aprox.
-3” x 5” After spending 2017 in Tom’s studio and 2018 in Patsy’s studio the Matilija Poppy Brooch is now on it’s way to NY to capture public attention.
+With the help of fellow artists coming together, in a stormy Jan of 2017, Ethan Herman, Diana Casaba, Nancy Gardner, Bob Weinstock, and John Cornacchia, lent hands to help Tom and Patsy to create this beautiful jewel of 18k gold and fine enamels.
+Approx. 3” x 5” After spending 2017 in Tom’s studio and 2018 in Patsy’s studio the Matilija Poppy Brooch is now on it’s way to NY to capture public attention.